 Not all TVs have USB ports and not all TVs have power output needed to power external devices.

-Start up is easy.
-Once you power up the unit, sign into your Amazon account and away you go.
+The startup is easy.
+Once you power up the unit, sign in to your Amazon account and away you go.
 A menu pops up with access to pretty much all the best streaming services catch up players and apps.
 The interface is very easy to use and well laid out.

 Depending on where you are in the world you will get different access to streaming services.